 - Top-facing controls may not be suitable for some installations

-Last but most certainly not least in our best 5-channel amps buying guide is the JL Audio XD700/5V2.
+Last but most certainly not least in our best 5-channel amps list is the JL Audio XD700/5V2.
 Also coming from a well-loved brand by audio enthusiasts, this amp is a surprisingly powerful rig in a small package.
-It offers a full array of great specs that is sure to satisfy users who are looking for a premium amplifier.
+It offers a full array of great specs that is sure to satisfy users who are looking for a premium car amplifier.

 Design-wise, the JL Audio XD700/5V2 sports a sleek black powder-coat finish with an ultra-durable aluminum cover for the controls.
-It certainly has that premium feel and appearance from the get-go.
+It certainly has that new, premium look and build quality from the get-go.
 It’s small and lightweight as well, making it easy to install in smaller cars or kept out of sight.

-One of the highlights of the JL Audio XD700/5V2 amp is its signature Advanced Rollback Protection (ARP) which monitors and adjusts thermal conditions for improved efficiency.
-ARP works to eliminate thermal shutdowns so your music playback is not interrupted even in demanding heat temperatures.
-If the amp reaches an unsafe temperature, it rolls back the peak power output until the amp cools down.
-Many amps out there simply shut down when overheating is detected, but ARP is an effective way of managing thermal conditions so you get to enjoy non-stop music without compromising the life of your amp.
-Aside from the Advanced Rollback Protection, the JL Audio XD700/5V2 has a cast alloy heatsink which serves as an additional cooling system to keep the amplifier running even in hot weather.
-With these mechanisms in place to control the amp’s temperature, you can enjoy your musical entertainment for long periods of time without worrying about annoying shutdowns.
+One of the highlights of the JL Audio XD700/5V2 car stereo amp is its signature Advanced Rollback Protection (ARP) which monitors and adjusts thermal conditions for improved efficiency.
+ARP eliminates thermal shutdowns so your music playback is not interrupted even in demanding heat temperatures.
+If the amp reaches an unsafe temperature, it rolls back the peak power until the amp cools down.
+Many car amplifiers out there simply shut down power with overheating, but ARP is an effective way of managing thermal conditions so you get to enjoy non-stop music without compromising your 5-channel amp.
+Aside from the Advanced Rollback Protection, the JL Audio XD700/5V2 has a cast alloy heatsink as an additional cooling system to keep the car amplifier running even in hot weather.
+With these heat dissipation mechanisms in place, you can enjoy your musical entertainment for long periods of time without worrying about annoying shutdowns.
 If you prefer an aluminum heatsink, the Rockford Fosgate P1000X5 Punch has one.

-Another best feature in the JL Audio XD700/5V2 is its patented NexD technology which is capable of high-speed switching at over 400kHz.
+Another good feature in the JL Audio XD700/5V2 5 channel amp is its patented NexD technology which is capable of high speed switching at over 400kHz.
 This simplifies the overall feedback loop design by having a self-oscillating modulator send instantaneous power supply voltage information to the modulator and combining this with the input signal.
-The result is canceled-out distortion for great audio and energy efficiency.
+The result is canceled-out distortion for great car audio and energy efficiency.

 - Premium amp

-- Advanced Rollback Protection for efficient thermal management
+- Advanced Rollback Protection for efficient heat management

 - NexD Technology delivers distortion-free sound